-- LinkedIn is a professional setting, so keep your posts and interaction industry related.
+- LinkedIn is a professional setting, so keep your posts professional.

 - Fill out a complete profile.
 You never know where your next opportunity might come from.

-- Always send a custom connection request and then follow-up with a well-crafted welcome/thank you letter.
+- Always send a custom connection request and then follow-up with a well-crafted welcome or thank you message.

 - Contribute as much as possible in LinkedIn groups.
 They’re a great place to build relationships and raise awareness.

-I don’t know how this one didn’t make it to the Infographic, but Pinterest definitely tops my list as a go-to social network for business.
+I don’t know how this one didn’t make it to the Infographic, but Pinterest definitely tops my list as a go-to visual network for business.

-Avoid Pinterest pitfalls and newbie mistakes with these simple Pinterest rules.
+Avoid Pinterest pitfalls and newbie mistakes with these simple Pinterest etiquette rules.

 Pinterest Etiquette Do’s and Dont’s